 Talent.
 Our employees, which we refer to as associates, are dedicated to helping each customer create a place that they will love to come home to everyday.
 We operate our business with an entrepreneurial attitude, staying focused on long-term growth, and treating our associates, vendors, and customers with dignity and justice, which we believe is critical to remaining both profitable and relevant amidst the constant changes taking place in the world.
+At December 31, 2022, our employee count totaled 3,943, with 2,863 employees in our wholesale segment and 1,080 in our retail segment.
+We are pleased in the continued strengthening of our teams and the performance of our associates during fiscal 2023 while at the same time being able to reduce headcount through operational efficiencies.
+Our employee count decreased 7.0% compared to June 30, 2022, with 120 less associates in retail and 176 less associates in our wholesale segment.

 Competitive Advantages.
-Our competitive advantages arise from:
+We believe our competitive advantages arise from:

-- offering a wide array of custom made-to-order products across upholstery, case goods, and accent product categories; - complimentary design service of our interior design professionals combined with technology; - our North American manufacturing workshops providing customization capabilities and high-quality products of the finest craftsmanship; - our strong retail network, both of Company-operated locations and independent licensees; - our logistics network of national distribution centers and retail home delivery centers providing white-glove home delivery service; and - our continued ability to leverage our vertically integrated structure.
+- being a leading interior design destination offering a wide array of custom made-to-order products across upholstery, case goods, and accent product categories; - having one of the world's largest interior design networks, combining talent with technology; - our North American manufacturing workshops providing customization capabilities and high-quality products of the finest craftsmanship; - our strong retail network, both of Company-operated locations and independent licensees; - our logistics network of national distribution centers and retail home delivery centers providing white-glove home delivery service; and - our continued ability to leverage our vertically integrated structure.